-We do not see major domestic economic imbalances in the Finnish economy because house prices have stabilized nationwide over the past years and despite the decreased activity, and we do not project a correction in the real estate market.
-However, we see a risk of weaker private-sector debt-servicing capacity, especially from SMEs, which could lead to materially higher credit losses for banks.
-The historically high indebtedness of Finnish households could also be a mounting credit risk for the banking sector (if not curbed by macroprudential measures).
-Still, in our base-case scenario, we forecast moderate credit losses from households despite increasing unemployment, increasing use of amortization, and more muted credit demand, before returning to pre-pandemic level in 2021-2022.
+We currently do not see material economic imbalances in the Finnish economy since house prices have stabilized nationwide and housing market activity has normalized after the lockdowns.
+However, increasing private sector debt--in particular at households--could lead to higher credit losses for banks over time.
+Still, in our base case, we forecast moderate credit losses despite increased bankruptcies, active use of loan installment-free periods, and more muted credit demand.

 In our view, regulatory standards and bank supervision in Finland are in line with those of European peers.
-Despite the concentrated banking sector--dominated by the two major banking groups, OP Financial Group and Nordea, and underpinned by intense competition and low lending margins--we believe the sector's overall profitability and capitalization will remain resilient and we expect banks to maintain their restrained risk appetite.
-We therefore expect the Finnish banking sector to be well prepared to weather the shock, although business prospects will weaken through 2021.
-We believe that the risk of tech disruption remains moderate, given the banks' digital customer offerings and ongoing investments in innovation.
+Despite the concentrated banking sector--dominated by the two major banking groups OP Financial Group and Nordea and underpinned by intense competition and low lending margins--we believe the sector's overall profitability and capitalization will remain resilient despite the COVID-19 driven dip in profitability in 2020.
+We also expect banks to maintain their restrained risk appetite.
+We therefore view the Finnish banking sector as well prepared to weather the current shock, although business prospects will weaken through 2021.
+We believe that the risk of tech disruption remains moderate given the banks' digital customer offerings and ongoing investment in innovation.

 In our view, the dependence on external funding makes Finnish banks vulnerable to changes in confidence sensitivity, but they continue to demonstrate good access to capital markets.
-Also, the Nordic banking system remains highly interconnected, which results in potential spill-over risks on the Finnish economy from external events.
+Additionally, the Nordic banking system remains highly interconnected, which results in potential spillover risks on the Finnish economy from external events.

-OP Financial GroupKey Figures Fiscal year ended Dec.
-31 (Mil. €) Q1 2020 2019 2018 2017 2016 Adjusted assets 128,817.0 127,216.0 121,066.0 117,161.0 109,663.0 Customer loans (gross) 93,634.0 92,018.0 87,606.0 82,731.0 79,112.0 Adjusted common equity 9,606.7 9,573.2 9,183.6 8,546.8 7,397.3 Operating revenues 631.0 3,396.0 2,937.0 3,090.0 2,912.0 Noninterest expenses 579.0 2,152.0 1,916.0 1,990.0 1,773.0 Core earnings (39.4) 925.8 761.2 834.2 853.9
+OP Financial Group Key Figures Fiscal year ended Dec.
+31- 2020 2019 2018 2017 2016 Adjusted assets 140,044 127,216 121,066 117,161 109,663 Customer loans (gross) 94,818 92,018 87,606 82,731 79,112 Adjusted common equity 9,827 9,573 9,184 8,547 7,397 Operating revenues 2,357 3,396 2,937 3,090 2,912 Noninterest expenses 1,604 2,152 1,916 1,990 1,773 Core earnings 451 926 761 834 854